zlatirl/Discuss-Hub/README.md

 4. Setup the MySQL database:

-- Create a new database named `discussHub`
-- In Index.js, replace `your_username` and `your_password` with your sql username and password
 - Run the provided SQL script to create the necessary tables:
 `mysql -u your_username -p discussHub < create_db.sql`
 (Replace `your_username` with your MySQL username)

+- Alternatively, you can do this:

+`cd C:\Program Files\MySQL\MySQL Server 8.2\bin` - or wherever you have your MySQL directory installed.
+`mysql -u your_username -p` and enter your password (if you have any).
+`source path\to\create_db.sql`

+5. Make adjustments to `index.js`

+- Replace `your_username` and `your_password` with your sql username and password.
+- Replace `add_key_here` on `secret:` with a strong and unique key of random numbers and letters.

-5. Start the application:
+6. Start the application:

 `node index.js`

-6. Open your web browser and go to http://localhost:8000 to access Discuss Hub.
+7. Open your web browser and go to http://localhost:8000 to access Discuss Hub.

 ## Dependencies